On the large genus asymptotics of Weil-Petersson volumes: Asymptotics

 Our Maple$^{\mbox{ TM}}$ implementation of the algorithm of Theorem 2 evaluates the intersection numbers $V_{g,n;d}$ given by (\ref{psi}).
 In particular, we computed all $V_{g,n;d}$ with $g\leq 40$ and $l_k\leq 2,\; k=1,2,3$), and from that we get

 \begin{conj} For any fixed $n>0$ and a fixed set $d=(d_1,\dots d_n)$ of non-negative integers

 where $l_k$ denotes the number of $d_i$'s that are equal to $k$. \end{conj}

-Both these conjectures hold numerically with a high precision, so there is a good reason to believe that they are actually true.
-However, at the moment these asymptotic formulas lack theoretical justification.
-The next section contains some data and heuristics.
+Both these conjectures hold numerically with high accuracy, so there is a good reason to believe that they are actually true.
+However, at the moment these asymptotic formulas lack theoretical justification.\footnote{As it was proven in M.~Mirzakhani, P.~Zograf, Towards large genus asymptotics of intersection numbers on moduli spaces of curves, Geom.
+Funct.
+Anal. {\bf 25}, 1258-1289 (2015), Conjecture 1 holds up to a universal factor that is numerically equal to 1 (cf. Theorem 1.2), and Conjecture 2 is true for any set $d=(d_1,\dots d_n)$ (cf. Theorem 4.1).} The next section contains some data and heuristics.